 As Jeffries points out, it takes a powerful tool like SAXS to peer inside the lipid-RNA nanoparticles of an mRNA vaccine.
 SAXS allows industry researchers to ensure these nanoparticles continue to adhere to the RNA, that the RNA stays fresh, and that it can survive different kinds of storage and even the final push from the syringe into a patient's arm.

-"SAXS was indispensable to confirm if the switch actually works," Jeffries said.
+"SAXS was indispensable to confirm which nanoparticles work best," Jeffries said.
 "SAXS is at the forefront of developing new technologies and processes in biomedicine - an invaluable tool available to all scientists, including in industry."
+Europe's life sciences laboratory